galchapman/FTC18833-20210-Freight-Frenzy/README.md

 Just like any CommandBased FRC code our code is made of four main parts.\
-The first one is the [Subsystems](#Subsystems), each subsystem is responsible for one subsystem in our robot.
+The first one is the [Subsystems](#Subsystems), each subsystem is responsible for controlling the robot hardware, And is used as a layer between the Commands and the hardware.
-And all interactions with the hardware should be implemented in a Subsystem.

 The second one is commands, for each functionality of our robot we use a command that defined that behavior.
 Just like all access to a hardware device is through a Subsystem every usage of a subsystem other then initialization is through a command.